 The answer is that you’ll go deeper on the things you’re already talking about superficially in snatches.
 You’ll also open up on things you keep meaning to mention, but haven’t — either because you keep forgetting or because you’ve felt uncomfortable and it never seems like the right time to talk about it.

 Consider marriage meetings as a weekly fueling stop — periodic maintenance for your relationship.
-You can only get so far off track in 7 days!
+You can only get so far off track in seven days!
 Checking in each week thus ensures your relationship is always headed in the right direction.

-The device might seem contrived, but if I’ve learned anything in life, it’s that nothing happens haphazardly.
+The device might seem contrived, but if we’ve learned anything in life, it’s that nothing happens haphazardly.
 If you want a satisfying, fun-filled, long-lasting marriage, you’ve got to be intentional about it.
 And marriage meetings are a key way of doing that.

 How to Execute a Marriage Meeting